ArduPilot/plotjuggler-apbin-plugins/README.md

 To build any plugin for PlotJuggler, PlotJuggler must be installed on your system.
 For detailed instructions on how to install PlotJuggler please have a look at the [Installation](https://github.com/facontidavide/PlotJuggler#installation) section of the PlotJuggler repository.

-If you have ROS installed, you can install PlotJuggler using:
+If you have ROS installed and use rosdep, you can install dependencies automatically:

-    sudo apt install ros-$ROS_DISTRO-plotjuggler-ros
+    rosdep install --from-paths . --ignore-src

 ## (Optional) Build plotjuggler-apbin-plugin